gchq/annchor/doc/user_guide.rst

 Brute Force
 ^^^^^^^^^^^

-Given that we can't use PyNNDescent, or nmslib, we may well use brute-force simply because there's not another option available to us.
+Given that we can't use PyNNDescent or nmslib, we may well use brute-force simply because there's not another option available to us.

 .. code:: python3